"

 • Choose and use appropriate instruments to measure voltage and current

-• Solve quantitative problems involving Ohm’s Law
+• Draw simple circuit diagrams and solve quantitative problems involving Ohm’s Law

-• Solve quantitative problems involving circuits
+• Solve quantitative problems involving energy and work

 • Explain the use of switches, fuses, and other components of an electrical circuit